-Work Injury - You have the right to file a complaint if you feel that you have been suspended, discharged, or discriminated against solely because of a work injury.
-Except under certain circumstances, the law prohibits an employer from suspending, discharging, or otherwise discriminating against an employee solely because the employee suffered a work injury that is compensable under the Workers' Compensation Laws.
+Work Injury - You have the right to file a complaint if you feel that you have been suspended, discharged, or discriminated against solely because of a work injury that is compensable under the Workers' Compensation Laws, except under certain circumstances.

 Organ, Bone Marrow, or Peripheral Blood Stem Cell Donation - You have the right to receive up to seven (7) days for bone marrow or peripheral blood stem cell donation, and up to thirty (30) days for organ donation, during each calendar year.
 You are eligible only if you have at least 90 consecutive days of service, and your employer has 50 or more employees.
 An employer may require that the employee take up to three (3) days of earned but unused sick leave, vacation, PTO, or unpaid time off as a condition of the employee's initial receipt of leave provided.
-Any leave provided under this section shall not be taken concurrently with any leave taken under FMLA or HFLL.
+Any leave provided under this section shall not be taken concurrently with any leave taken under FMLA or HFLL